WesleyBryie/ChumBucket/wiki/megathread.md

 * Try to avoid the pirate bay if you can (for software/games), it is filled to the brim with malware torrents.
 [Skulled users are not trustworthy either.](https://www.reddit.com/r/Piracy/comments/cxbn33/psa_ransomware_all_current_vegas_pro_17_torrents/)

-  * If you are going to use the pirate bay for non-software/games, you'll want to take preliminary steps to avoid accidentally downloading malware when browsing for other types of media (video, audio, etc.).
-[Guide.](https://www.reddit.com/r/Piracy/wiki/browsing_and_downloading_guide)
+  * You can still use The Pirate Bay safely when searching for other media types (video, audio, etc.).
+[Basic guide.](https://www.reddit.com/r/Piracy/wiki/browsing_and_downloading_guide)

 * uTorrent [has bundled malware (a bitcoin miner) into the software in the past](https://www.trustedreviews.com/news/utorrent-silently-installing-bundled-bitcoin-mining-software-2931825).
 The company developing this software is not trustworthy.
 Bittorrent (the torrent client) is owned by the same company.